qgis/QGIS-Enhancement-Proposals/qep-407-dataviewer-modeldesigner.md

 ### Improve support for inspecting non vector data

 While with the current approach, you can view any data supported in QgsMapCanvas.
-But inspecting the tabular data the attribut table only supports browsing vector data.
+But inspecting the tabular data the attribute table only supports browsing vector data.

 However, what does support inspecting other data type in QGIS is the Identify Results Panel.
-In a future iteration of the data viewer we could also have a Identify widget and they could switch with a stack widget with the attribut table could switch.
+In a future iteration of the data viewer we could also have a Identify widget and they could switch with a stack widget with the attribute table could switch.

 we could make a new convenience custom widget for this similar to what exists for the `QgsAttributeTableView` something like *QgsIdentifyResultsTreeView*.
 This widget could also be used in other areas of QGIS and external plugins as well.